 The potential for clinical use of PRPs is exciting.
 Bird flu, for example, kills patients by eliciting a so-called "cytokine storm" caused by dysregulation of normal cytokine regulation by the virus that actually kills the victim by drowning in their own fluids.
 PRPs could help restore cytokine regulation and restore homeostasis.

 PRPs may also prove useful in the treatment of allergies and asthma.
 In a recent Russian study, guinea pigs were given an injection of ovalbumin which causes them to develop bronchial spasms which often prove fatal.
 When PRPs were administered given to the guinea pigs, fewer died, and the bronchial spasms in the others were less severe and of significantly shorter duration.

 PRPs are not species specific, meaning that PRPs from cow's colostrum is just as effective in humans as PRPs from human colostrum .
-PRPs are concentrated out of the highest quality bovine colostrum that is collected fresh year-round from cows living in the Southwest United States and processed in the only processing plant using state-of-the-art equipment.
+PRPs are concentrated out of the highest quality bovine colostrum that is collected fresh year-round from cows living in the Southwestern United States and processed in the only processing plant using state-of-the-art equipment.
 It is safe for all ages, including children.
-It is packaged as a convenient, easy to use spray (branded as Viralox®).
-Three sprays three times a day is the normal dose.
+It is packaged as a convenient, easy to use oral spray.
+Two or three sprays two to four times a day is the normal dose.

 Colostrum's PRPs can help you stay healthy naturally by modulating your immune system to perform at its best.